MatthijsvanderPlas/Barrels/README.md

 ### Keep my "Barrels" uploaded and stored

-a Barrel can restore everythin for a fresh install.
+a Barrel can restore everything for a fresh install.